The Fourth Alabama Painting by Don Troiani

 Note: The 7th Virginia Cavalry was assigned to scouting and picket duty at and in the vicinity of Winchester, Frederick County, Virginia, on 20 July, 1861.

-Winchester, Frederick County, to Bristoe Station, on the Orange & Alexandria Railroad, Prince William County, Virginia, 21-23 July, 1861: The 7th Virginia Cavalry was ordered to Manassas Junction, Prince William County, Virginia, in the morning on 21 July, 1861, and arrived at Upperville via Millwood, Clarke County, Virginia, in the evening the same day.
-The regiment was ordered to Haymarket, Prince William County, Virginia, in the morning on 22 July, 1861, and to Bristoe Station, on the Orange & Alexandria Railroad, Prince William County, Virginia, in the evening on 23 July, 1861.
+Winchester, Frederick County, to Bristoe Station, Prince William County, Virginia, 21-23 July, 1861: The 7th Virginia Cavalry was ordered to Manassas Junction, Prince William County, Virginia, in the morning on 21 July, 1861, and arrived at Upperville via Millwood, Clarke County, Virginia, in the evening the same day.
+The regiment was ordered to Haymarket, Prince William County, Virginia, in the morning on 22 July, 1861, and to Bristoe Station, Prince William County, Virginia, in the evening on 23 July, 1861.

 Note: The 7th Virginia Cavalry was ordered to Staunton, Augusta County, Virginia, in the morning on 24 July, 1861.